 The candidate is responsible for keeping their professional file current and complete.
 This file is the primary source of information for the tenure or promotion advisory committee.
 The file should include thorough documentation of all domains of professional responsibilities in accordance with the role statement.

-Any other written statements, regardless of source, which are intended to provide information or data of consequence to the formal review of the candidate, should be added to the candidate’s file as supplementary material prior to the advisory committee’s meetings.
+Any other documentation, regardless of source, which is intended to provide information or data of consequence to the formal review of the candidate, should be added to the candidate’s file as supplementary material prior to the advisory committee’s meetings.
 The candidate is entitled to review this supplementary material upon request, with the exception of confidential external peer review letters.
 If a candidate wishes to comment on any item in this supplementary material, the candidate’s written comment must be added prior to the meeting of the advisory committee.

 2.4 University Records: Access